btafoya/nextbt/PROJECT_SUMMARY.md

-# MantisLite Project - Build Summary
+# NextBT Project - Build Summary

 ## ✅ Implementation Complete

-The MantisLite Next.js project has been successfully built with all core components implemented.
+The NextBT Next.js project has been successfully built with all core components implemented.

 ## 📦 What Was Implemented